Published December 10, 2020

 Grab your favorite book, magazine or newspaper at Your Northwest Travel Mart.

-Our new rental car center opens in 2021.
+Our new rental car center opened in November 2021.

 Every design decision we make is about keeping the heart and soul of PDX intact.
 You’ll see homages to all the things you love about our city and region in the new airport designs.